ryanshim/nbaTwitSent/README.md

 * Make use of API

 ##### Backend:
-* Add more API calls
+* Add more API calls, fix hourly (currently doing by second)
 * nba_stats needs to run daily
 * Code cleanup
  * combine db_prep and create_db